-Susannah helped Lee prepare for the interview, so that he felt confident in answering the questions.
+Susannah helped Lee prepare for the interview so that he felt confident in answering the questions.
 His interview went extremely well however, he was not successful as the preferred candidate had slightly more experience.
-Not long after getting the news, Lee was contacted by The Lennox Partnership offering him the role, as the other candidate was unable to give confirmation on the job offer.
+Not long after getting the news, Lee was contacted by The Lennox Partnership offering him the role, as the other candidate was unable to confirm the job offer.
 He immediately accepted and was looking forward to joining the team.
 Unfortunately, he was appointed into the role just as the national lockdown was announced which meant Lee could not work in the office so the job was put on hold for the time being.

 In October 2020, Lee started at The Lennox Partnership as an administrator and he has been enjoying it immensely.
 Lee said:

 “I am now working full-time at The Lennox Partnership dealing with social media, referrals, welcome sessions and general admin duties.
-Unfortunately, I was unable to dance in the evening’s due to the COVID-19 restrictions however I now deliver live classes on Facebook several times a week.
+Unfortunately, I was unable to dance in the evenings due to the COVID-19 restrictions however I now deliver live classes on Facebook several times a week.

 Life is what you make it, I am glad to be working and now I get to help others.
 I try to stay positive in every situation, so I embraced the change.
 My daily top tip is to put your positive pants on and I live by it.”